 Born: March 31, 2005

-The youngest in the herd, RJ is very playful and full of energy.
+RJ is very playful and full of energy.
 He loves attention and will entice you with his antics and bubbly personality.
-His curiosity and eagerness to be a part of everything going on around him makes him a quick learner.
-RJ loves to put on a show and “horse around” with his herd mates, particularly with Montana and Midnight.
+His curiosity and eagerness to be a part of everything going on around him make him a quick learner.
+RJ loves to put on a show and “horse around” with his herd mates.

 “Jimmers Rhinestone” aka “Cheyenne”